 Trading Standards - Advice for Consumers

-The Citizens Advice consumer service provides free, confidential and impartial advice on consumer issues.
-Visit https://www.citizensadvice.org.uk/ for leaflets and sample letters please click on the button to left or link above to visit their website.
-You can also call the Citizens Advice consumer helpline on 0345 40 40 506 for advice.
+The Citizens Advice Bureau consumer service provides free, confidential and impartial advice on consumer issues.
+For leaflets and sample letters please click on the button to left or link above to visit their website.
+You can also call the Citizens Advice consumer helpline on 0345 40 40 506

-There are several laws which protect consumer rights visit Citizens Advice consumer service website from the link at the top of the page for more information.
+There are several laws which protect consumer rights visit the Citizens Advice consumer service website from the link at the top of the page for more information.

-Remember, you have NO legal rights where your complaint arises from:
+You have no legal rights where your complaint arises from: